 Skip to main content

-Don’t risk it, check the information below so we can help you put right past mistakes.
+Don’t risk it, check the information below so we can help you get it right.

-As an employer you must make deductions from your employee's pay and pass them on to us.
+As an employer you are obligated to make deductions from your employee's pay on our behalf.
 Deductions include PAYE, KiwiSaver, student loan and child support.

 Deductions from salary and wages